 Students in the medieval European Ph.D. program must also show proficiency in Latin or Greek.
-For Latin, this requirement may be met by passing a language examination supervised by one of the faculty members listed below.
+For Latin, this requirement may be met by passing a language examination supervised by one of the faculty members listed above.
 Otherwise, students may complete coursework in the language.
 For details, contact the Director for Graduate Studies.

 For students who entered their programs before summer 2006, there are three ways to do this: